junxit/us-congress-bills-117/metadata.md

 - 2021-04-20 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
 330, H. Con.
 Res.
 30 is considered passed House.(consideration: CR H1979; text: CR H1979)
 - 2021-04-20 — Pursuant to the provisions of H. Res.
 330, H. Con.
 Res.
 30 is considered passed House. (consideration: CR H1979; text: CR H1979)
 - 2021-04-20 — Referred to the House Committee on House Administration.
+- 2021-04-21 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2135)
+- 2021-04-21 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2135)